soportebteam/trustos/source/trust.md

 ### MerkleRoot

 In order to achieve the integrity and inmutability of all trust points, every time a trust point is create a parallel process is executed.
 This process consist of the building of a trust-based merkle tree.
 All the trust points created until that moment are the leaves of the tree that generates a unique merkle root.
 That merkle root, called as trustRoot, is registered in HF as well as in Ethereum to proof the integrity.
-So, every time a new trust point is created, a new trustRoot is created too, and it could be registered in Ethereum or not, depends of the user neccessity
+So, every time a new trust point is created, a new trustRoot is created too, and it could be registered in Ethereum or not, depends of the user neccessity.

 This is the structure registered in HF and Ethereum, once the trust merkle tree is calculated:

-- `timestamp` :  `<integer>` Timestamp at which the related trust point is made
+- `timestamp` :  `<integer>` Timestamp at which the related trust point is made.
-- `trustHash` :  `<string>` Hash of the last trust point included to verify integrity
+- `trustHash` :  `<string>` Hash of the last trust point included to verify integrity.
-- `trustRoot` :  `<string>` Root of the trust merkle tree calculated with all the trust points until that moment
+- `trustRoot` :  `<string>` Root of the trust merkle tree calculated with all the trust points until that moment.

 <details>
   <summary><em><strong>Sample structure</strong></em> (Click to expand)</summary>